DAVID SALISBURY JONES (CHAIR)

 Jon has a particular affinity towards cats but will happily make friends with any animal (and regularly does).

-EQUINE PROGRAMME TEAM
+EQUINE CARE TEAM

 Elisa Geskou is a veterinary surgeon ( DVM, MRCVS), with equine welfare being her focus area.
 She is the Equine Project Coordinator, as well as an Equine Team Leader.